finos/FDC3/docs/api-bridging/spec.md

 }
 ```

+Note the response guid generated by the agent-b and the reference to the request guid produced by agent-a where the request was originated.

-Which gets repeated by the websocket server (agent-C) in augmented form as:
+This response gets repeated by the bridge in augmented form as:

 ```JSON
 {